Thresholding at the monopoly price: an agnostic way to improve bidding strategies in revenue-maximizing auctions: Robustness to other strategic bidders

 Moreover, if all the bidders are playing this strategy corresponding to the unique Nash equilibrium, the revenue of the seller is the same as in a second price auction with no reserve price.
 The same is true of the utility of the buyers.

-\end{theorem} The formal proof is in Appendix \ref{appendix_theorem3}.
+\end{theorem} The formal proof is in Appendix.

-With appropriate shading functions, the bidders can recover the utility they would get when the seller was not optimizing her mechanism to maximize her revenue, a result independently found in \cite{tang2016manipulate}.
-Our proof enables to derive now several important robustness properties of practical value and new numerical methods as pursued in \cite{nedelec2019learning}.
-We restricted ourselves to the class of functions introduced in Definition \ref{definition_thresholded_strategies} to be robust to local optimization by the seller, an important assumption to verify in practice.
-The fact that at symmetric equilibrium bidders recover the same utility as in a second price auction with no reserves arguably makes it an even more natural class of bidding strategies to consider from the bidder standpoint.
+With appropriate shading functions, the bidders can recover the utility they would get when the seller was not optimizing her mechanism to maximize her revenue, a result independently found in \cite{tang2016manipulate} with a different proof.